justinhelmer/universal-javascript-vue/README.md

 A fully-isomorphic (universal) ECMAScript 6 boilerplate based on [Vue.js](https://vuejs.org/).

+> For a more complete framework based on similar technologies, consider [Nuxt](https://nuxtjs.org/).
+> If you are looking for something more nuts-and-bolts, and/or are interested in the additional [features](#features)
+> offered, then you came to the right place.

 ## When to use this

 Some of the possible reasons to choose this over something else: